muktek/assignment--fullstack-js-05-models-relations/README.md

 - Configure the data access library (knex) with the ORM (objection).
 - Declare Job and Company models in a `src/models/` folder.
 - Query the database using `Job` and `Company` models
-- Create a database migration to put a foreign key on the job table (for the company id).
+- Create a database migration to put a foreign key on the job table (for the company_id).
+- Seed jobs data
 - Declare the relationships between the `Company` and `Job` models
 - Return jobs/company records as json in the `api/jobs` and `api/companies` routes
 - Company records should show related job records.